klum-dsl/klum-ast/README.md

 # What is KlumAST?

 KlumAST is the first part of the KlumDSL suite.
-It provides and easy way to create a complete DSL for a simple model class.
+It provides and easy way to create a complete DSL for a model classes.

 There are two main objectives for this project: